JamesCrawley/web-dev-content/speaker-notes.md

 JavaScript makes the web interactive.
 It's _not_ java!
 We'll teach the basics of the programming language, but there's lots more to be done independently

 ### Expressions
-  - Expressions are one of the fundamental principles behind JavaScript logic, essentially it is a bunch of *values* and *operators*, that result in a return value, here is a few examples:
+  - Expressions are one of the fundamental principles behind JavaScript logic, essentially it is a bunch of *values* and *operators*, that result in a return value, here are a few examples:
   ```js
   const myName = "James" // this is a variable callde myName with the value of "James"